Chapter 23 : 22- Poisonous Introductions

 “I’ve heard a lot about you, Marius.”
 Cecilia said accepting the outstretched hand.
 Marius did not respond immediately though Cecilia saw his eyes move up and down, examining her.

 “Now, now Akrahn.
 I’m sure Selwyn would not ‘ave sent ‘er if she was not capable.”
 He said in a surprisingly calm and soothing French accent.

-Suddenly, before Cecilia could release the handshake, Marius effortlessly pulled her towards him and, before her hand could even touch the handle of her wand, she found herself mere inches from Marius’ expressionless, thin face.
-One of the knives that were strapped to his robes was now digging into her throat.
-His dark brown eyes were peering deep into her own, paralyzing her with fear.
-“Zough I ‘ave been wrong before.”
+Suddenly, before Cecilia could release the handshake, Marius effortlessly pulled her towards him and, before her hand could even touch the handle of her wand, she found herself mere inches from Marius’ pale, expressionless, thin face.
+One of the knives that had been strapped to his robes was now digging into her throat.
+As his dark brown eyes peered deep into her own, paralyzing her with fear, he murmured “Zough I ‘ave been wrong before.”
 He released her and, as she stumbled back grasping her neck, he, like Akrahn, sneered at her.

 “Vell,” Akrahn said, interrupting the silence that had erupted between Cecilia and Marius.
 “Now that introductions have been made, might I suggest ve revise our strategies.”

 “A very good idea.”
 Marius said pleasantly and, from the pocket of his robes, he pulled out a small vial of violet liquid.
 “But you might want to take this.”
 And he threw it to Cecilia, who caught it with her free hand.
 “Bloodroot Poison iz not a pleasant way to die.”

 Cecilia pulled her hand away from her neck and on close examination saw in the blood that had leaked from the shallow cut, tiny shinning specks of black amongst the red.
 Eyeing Marius, she drank the thick potion but as soon as she had swallowed it she vomited violently and fell to her knees spitting out what remained in her mouth.
 “What did you do to me?”
 She panted.